lsegal/atom-runner/README.md

 # Atom Runner

 This package will run various script files inside of Atom.
-It currently supports JavaScript, CoffeeScript, Ruby, Python, and Go.
-You can add more.
+It currently supports JavaScript, CoffeeScript, Ruby, Python, Go, and Bash scripts.
+You can add more!

 ![Example](https://raw.githubusercontent.com/lsegal/atom-runner/master/resources/screenshot-1.png)